 So what I want to do here is let you know about some of the problems you might run into on Fed Biz Opps.
 Hopefully, it should help you consider your options and win some juicy contracts pretty soon.
 Let’s get started.

-1) Too Much Competition
+1) Too Much Competition on fedbizopps

 This is simple enough.
 If you and all the competition are checking FBO.gov for the newest government procurements, everybody in your industry knows about it as soon as it appears.